charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 - **Extend Training Data:** Use the full WikiText-2 dataset (rather than just 1000 samples) to get more realistic coverage and reduce overfitting.
 - **Fine-Tune Hyperparameters:** Adjust learning rates, batch sizes, and sequence lengths to improve stability and convergence.
 - **Efficiency and Memory Improvement:** Track speed and memory usage of attention masks.

 - **Attention Restructuring for NSA**: adjust implementation so that words are produced instead of repetitive symbols
-- **Fix Performer Implementation**: Fully flush out Performer implementation
+- **Fix Performer Implementation**: fully flush out Performer implementation
-- **Add Kerformer Implementation**: Add Kerformer implementation and compare with previous methods.
+- **Add Kerformer Implementation**: add Kerformer implementation and compare with previous methods

 ### What You've Learned So Far